Use of nigger in the arts: British literary usage

 Several late-nineteenth- and early-twentieth-century British literary usages suggest neutral usage.
 The popular Victorian era entertainment, the Gilbert and Sullivan operetta The Mikado (1885), twice uses the word nigger.
 In the song As some day it may happen, the executioner, Ko-ko, sings of executing the "nigger serenader and the others of his race", referring to white singers with their faces blacked singing minstrel songs.
 In the song A more humane Mikado, the Mikado sings of the punishment for older women who dye their hair or wear corsets, to be "Blacked like a nigger/With permanent walnut juice."
 Both lyrics are usually changed for modern performances.

 The word "nigger" appears in children's literature.
 "How the Leopard Got His Spots", in the Just So Stories (1902) by Rudyard Kipling, tells of an Ethiopian man and a leopard, both originally sand-colored, deciding to camouflage themselves with painted spots, for hunting in tropical forest.
 The story originally included a scene wherein the leopard (now spotted) asks the Ethiopian man why he does not want spots.
 In contemporary editions of "How the Leopard Got His Spots", the Ethiopian's original reply ("Oh, plain black's best for a nigger") has been edited to, "Oh, plain black's best for me."
 The counting rhyme known as "Eenie Meenie Mainee, Mo" has been attested from 1820, with many variants; when Kipling included it as "A Counting-Out Song" in Land and Sea Tales for Scouts and Guides (1923), he gave as its second line, "Catch a nigger by the toe!"
 This version became widely used for much of the twentieth century; the rhyme is still in use, but the second line now uses "tiger" instead.

-The word "nigger" is used by the child characters in some of the Swallows and Amazons series, written in the 1930s by Arthur Ransome, e.g. in referring to how the (white) characters appear in photographic negatives ("Look like niggers to me") in The Big Six, and as a synonym for black pearls in Peter Duck.
+The word "nigger" is used by the child characters in some of the Swallows and Amazons series, written in the 1930s by Arthur Ransome, e.g. in referring to how the (white) characters appear in photographic negatives ("Look like niggers to me") in The Big Six.
+The term is used by Pete, one of the "Death and Glories" who are working-class sons of boatbuilders: the other children are middle-class children of professionals.
+It was also a synonym for black pearls in Peter Duck.
 Editions published by Puffin after Ransome's death changed the word to 'negroes'.